sourcegraph/sourcegraph-public-snapshot/doc/cloud/data-usage-pipeline.md

 # Event level data usage pipeline

 This document outlines information about the ability to export raw user event data from Sourcegraph.
-This is limited to certain mangaged instances (cloud) where the customer has signed a corresponding data collection agreement.
+This is limited to certain managed instances (cloud) where the customer has signed a corresponding data collection agreement.

 ### What is it?

-This process is a background that can be enabled that will periodically scrape the `event_logs` table in the primary database and send it to Sourcegraph centralized analytics.
+This process is a background job that can be enabled that will periodically scrape the `event_logs` table in the primary database and send it to Sourcegraph centralized analytics.
 More information can be found in [RFC 719: Managed Instance Telemetry](https://docs.google.com/document/d/1N9aO0uTlvwXI7FzdPjIUCn_d1tRkJUfsc0urWigRf6s/edit).

 The [job interval](https://sourcegraph.sourcegraph.com/github.com/sourcegraph/sourcegraph/-/blob/enterprise/cmd/worker/internal/telemetry/telemetry_job.go?L118) determines how often the job is executed.
 The [batch size option](https://sourcegraph.sourcegraph.com/github.com/sourcegraph/sourcegraph/-/blob/enterprise/cmd/worker/internal/telemetry/telemetry_job.go?L246-252) determines how many records can be pulled in a single scrape.
 The batch size has a [default value](https://sourcegraph.sourcegraph.com/search?q=context:global+repo:%5Egithub%5C.com/sourcegraph/sourcegraph%24+file:%5Eenterprise/cmd/worker/internal/telemetry/telemetry_job%5C.go+MaxEventsCountDefault&patternType=standard) and can be overridden with a site setting: